 Important: Your PGWP validity date can never extend past the date of your passport validity.
 Make sure your passport is valid for the entire length of time you should be eligible.

-Please note that you can receive a PGWP only once.
+Please note that you can only receive a PGWP once in your life.
 If you intend to continue your studies, you might want to wait to apply for your work permit.

 PGWP Letter of Completion: After you apply to graduate, we will run a graduation audit to confirm you are eligible to complete your program.
 We will then upload the letter to MyCreds™.
 Look for an email from MyCreds™ in your personal email address.
 Review how to access through MyCreds™ for more details.